anasik/EFCore.Kusto/README.md

 ## 9. Disclaimer

-This provider is functional and under active development.
+While this provider is functional and under active development, it is not yet battle-tested in production environments.
-Kusto is not a relational engine, and certain EF Core patterns may require custom translation.

 If you encounter unexpected behavior, open an issue — the goal is full reliability for production workloads.